 But the dominant culture of segregation and economic exclusion restricted movement to other parts of the city, and inhibited upward mobility.

 First introduced by the territorial government in 1909, school segregation was mandated by Arizona law until 1954.
-A series of informal property restrictions also prevented “non-whites” from purchasing or renting homes north of Van Buren Street, which existed well into the 1940s.
+A series of informal property restrictions also prevented “non-whites” from purchasing or renting homes north of Van Buren Street.
+These restrictions existed well into the 1940s.

 Realtors wouldn’t sell to African Americans, banks refused loans, and by the late 1930s, the condition of homes and lack of affordable housing south of Van Buren Street was a serious issue.